Linear evolution equations in scales of Banach spaces: Introduction

 An application of semigroup methods often requires that the constant mortality rate $d(x,\{\emptyset\})$ is large enough, i.e. requires a 'high-mortality regime'.
 Going beyond this regime, one may sill construct an evolution of correlation functions obtained as the unique classical solution to \eqref{BBGKY} in the scale of Banach spaces $(\K_{\alpha})_{\alpha \in \R}$, see, e.g., \cite{BKKK13, FKKZ14, FKK15WRMODEL, KK18}.
 Existence of a solution to \eqref{FPE} is again related with the possibility to show that this classical solution is positive definite in the sense of Lennard.
 In such a case, one obtains a solution to \eqref{FPE} which is, in addition, unique among all solutions for which the associated correlation function evolution provides a classical solution to \eqref{BBGKY} in the scale $(\K_{\alpha})_{\alpha \in \R}$.
 An abstract formulation of the methods used in this approach was recently summarized in \cite{F15}.

-At present there does not exist any (general) uniqueness statement for \eqref{FPE} which does not require that the correlation function evolution $k_{\mu_t}$ is a classical solution to \eqref{BBGKY}.
+At present there does not exist any (general) uniqueness statement for \eqref{FPE} which does not require that the correlation function evolution $k_{\mu_t}$ is a classical solution to \eqref{BBGKY} in the scale $(\K_{\alpha})_{\alpha}$ as explained in Section 3 or in \cite{F15}.
 The main purpose of this work is devoted to the study of \eqref{FPE} and \eqref{BBGKY} with main emphasis on \begin{enumerate} \item[(i)] Study existence and uniqueness of classical solutions in the time-inhomogeneous case. \item[(ii)] Stability of the solutions with respect to the initial data and the parameters of the model. \item[(iii)] Uniqueness for solutions to \eqref{FPE} and \eqref{BBGKY} without assuming that $k_t$ is a classical solution. \end{enumerate} Points (i) and (ii) have been already studied in \cite{F15} for the time-homogeneous case.
 Below we introduce an abstract formulation of this framework, and study the corresponding results in this abstract framework.
-An application to the spatial logistic model is discussed in Section 5.
+An application to the spatial logistic model which corresponds to a particular case of \eqref{FPE} is discussed in Section 5.